Azure/Azure-Sentinel/Parsers/ASimAuthentication/ARM/AuthenticationEmpty/README.md

-# Azure Sentinel ASIM Authentication Normalization Parser
+# Base schema ASIM Authentication Normalization Parser

-This template deploys the ASIM Authentication schema parser for Azure Sentinel.
-The parser is a part of the Azure Sentinel Information Mode.
+This template deploys a parser which makes available the default schema columns for the ASIM Authentication schema.
+The parser is a part of the Azure Sentinel Information Model.

 The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.